June service adjustments

 Schedule adjustments

 Schedules will be adjusted on the following routes.
-The new schedules will be loaded on the website by Sunday, May 11, 2025.
+The new schedules will be updated on the website by Sunday, June 22, 2025.

 Seasonal Service Adjustments